 CG: I came across the super cool scooter brand on Twitter @swiftyscooters where we starting chatting… Still, need to race skates vs scoots!
 I love the practicality of the adult scooters, quicker than walking but easy to fold up for the train or car.
 The main thing I like about Swifty is the strong look, the bigger wheels and stylish colours.
 Swifty just makes life roll easier.
 Daphne loves to run alongside my Swifty or pull me along for the journey.

 Does scooting compliment your skating training in any way?

 CG: “As I train up to 4 times a day, I tend to use my Swifty more for recovery.”

 Are you saying you actually use your Swifty to ‘rest’?

-CG: “I use my Swifty as an easy way to get my errands done on busy day, walking the dog as she enjoys pulling me around, rushing into town from the ice rink to shop or get lunch.
+CG: “I use my Swifty as an easy way to get my errands done on a busy day, walking the dog as she enjoys pulling me around, rushing into town from the ice rink to shop or get lunch.
 I can park in the free spaces just outside of town to roll into work – on the tired leg days!
 Scooting means I do less walking, which can drain the legs.
 Rest and recovery is a really important part of being an athlete.
 I recently discovered that Swifty is working on an electric version which sounds absolutely ideal!